StrengthsFinder® vs Myers-Briggs (MBTI)

 Also, with the Myers-Briggs test, there’s often no clear development path, because people can feel like, “okay, now what,” after they’ve taken the test.

-We have used StrengthsFinder® for more than ten years – with individuals and teams – and it seems to resonate with people more than the Myers-Briggs.
+We have used StrengthsFinder® for more than 20 years – with individuals and teams – and it seems to resonate with people more than the Myers-Briggs.

 Below is a brief overview of the Myers-Briggs Test.